 This course focuses on the application of critical thinking through use of the nursing process.
 It integrates concepts from course prerequisites in the development and implementation of individualized plans of care.
 The use of evidence-based nursing intervention including basic nursing interventions and medication administration are included.
 Clinical/Nursing lab component.
 Fees: Additional fee required.
 Prerequisites: NURS2015, NURS2000, BIOL2420, BIOL2420L, PSYC2100 Corequisites: KINE2730, BIOL3820

 A hybrid independent study, with online quizzes, designed to prepare students for comprehension and utilization of medical terminology in health professions.

-Focuses on the family, health promotion, and preventive care during the reproductive years.
+Focuses on health promotion for the family during the reproductive years.
 Application of pharmacology, physiology & pathophysiology pertaining to childbearing families will be incorporated.
 Clinical/Nursing Lab component.
 Fees: Additional fee required.
 Prerequisites: NURS3020, NURS3030